vasanthkgit/furitshop/README.md

-# furitshop Dynamic Website mysql
+# Furitshop Dynamic Website mysql
 Furitshop E-Commerce Dynamic Website
 A dynamic website built with PHP, MySQL, HTML and CSS Languages Used: